-"Service-Disabled Veteran-Owned Business Enterprises" shall mean those service-disabled veteran-owned businesses certified as such by the New York State Office of General Services pursuant to Article 17-B of the Executive Law.
+"Service-Disabled Veteran-Owned Business Enterprises" shall mean those service-disabled veteran-owned businesses certified as such by the New York State Office of General Services pursuant to Article 3 of the Veterans' Services Law.

 "Small Business" shall, unless the context requires otherwise, have the same meaning ascribed thereto by Article 15-A of the Executive Law and shall include a business which has a significant business presence in the State of New York, is independently owned and operated, not dominant in its field and employs, based on its industry, a certain number of persons as determined by the Director of the Division of Minority and Women's Business Development, but not to exceed three hundred, taking into consideration factors which include, but are not limited to, Federal small business administration standards pursuant to 13 CFR part 121 and any amendments thereto.
+For the purposes of the Small business or Minority or Women-Ownd Business Enterprises Pilot Program set forth in Article 11, paragraph F, a small business shall be deemed to be one which is resident in this state, independently owned and operated, not dominant in its field and employs one hundred or less persons.